pascal-maker/brain_mri_segmentation/readme.md

 This project focuses on the segmentation of brain MRI images using a modified U-Net architecture known as SA-UNet, which includes a Spatial Attention mechanism.
 The model is designed to accurately segment brain tissues, aiding in medical diagnosis and research.

 ## Dataset
-The dataset used in this project is the "LGG-MRI-Segmentation" dataset from Kaggle.
-It originates from The Cancer Imaging Archive (TCIA) and is part of The Cancer Genome Atlas (TCGA) lower-grade glioma collection.
-It features MRI images from 110 patients, specifically including fluid-attenuated inversion recovery (FLAIR) sequences and genomic cluster data.
-The accompanying data.csv file contains detailed information about tumor genomic clusters and patient data, providing valuable context for each image in the dataset.Each MRI image comes with a mask that highlights regions of tumor tissue.
-Access the dataset on Kaggle: [https://www.kaggle.com/datasets/mateuszbuda/lgg-mri-segmentation?resource=download]
+- The dataset used in this project is the "LGG-MRI-Segmentation" dataset from Kaggle.
+- It originates from The Cancer Imaging Archive (TCIA) and is part of The Cancer Genome Atlas (TCGA) lower-grade glioma collection.
+- It features MRI images from 110 patients, specifically including fluid-attenuated inversion recovery (FLAIR) sequences and genomic cluster data.
+- The accompanying data.csv file contains detailed information about tumor genomic clusters and patient data, providing valuable context for each image in the dataset.
+- Each MRI image comes with a mask that highlights regions of tumor tissue.
+- To access and explore this dataset, please visit the [LGG-MRI-Segmentation dataset on Kaggle](https://www.kaggle.com/datasets/mateuszbuda/lgg-mri-segmentation).

 ![Alt text](images/data.png)